Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: The Algebraic Model: Formalism

-For instance, the leading-twist PDA $\varphi_M(x)$ of a meson $M$ is obtained through the light-front projection of the Bethe--Salpeter wave function $\chi_M(k;P)$:
+In particular, the BSWF provides the natural starting point for light-front projections of meson partonic distributions.
+For instance, the leading-twist PDA $\varphi_\mathrm{M}(x)$ of a meson $\mathrm{M}$ is obtained through the light-front projection of the BSWF, i.e.

-where $n$ is a lightlike vector ($n^2=0$) and $\chi_M(k;P) = S(k_+) \, \Gamma_M(k;P) \, S(k_-)$ is the Bethe--Salpeter wave function.
-In the algebraic model, this expression reduces to integrals over the Nakanishi weight function, making it possible to derive closed analytic forms for $\varphi_M(x)$ that are consistent with both symmetry constraints and lattice QCD benchmarks \cite{Chang:2013pq,Mezrag:2016hnp}.
-Therefore, the algebraic model, supported by the NIR, serves as a bridge between the fully covariant Bethe--Salpeter formalism and the light-front description of hadrons.
-It delivers a unified, symmetry-preserving, and analytically tractable framework that connects confinement, DCSB, and partonic structure across different kinematic regimes.
+where $n$ is a lightlike vector ($n^2=0$).
+In the algebraic model, the NIR yields a representation of the PDA projection in terms of integrals over the Nakanishi weight function, \emph{cf.} Eqs. (\ref{BSA - NIR representation}-\ref{PDA - light-front projection of BSWF}).
+With further physically motivated simplifications of $\rho_\mathrm{M}(\gamma,z)$, this representation enables the derivation of closed analytic forms for $\varphi_\mathrm{M}(x)$ that are consistent with both symmetry constraints and lattice QCD benchmarks \cite{Chang:2013pq,Mezrag:2016hnp}.
+Therefore, the algebraic model, supported by the NIR, serves as a bridge between the fully covariant Bethe--Salpeter formalism and the light-front description of mesons, providing a unified, symmetry-preserving, and analytically tractable framework that connects confinement, DCSB, and partonic structure across different kinematic regimes.
+The explicit realization of these simplifications will be discussed in the next subsection.